raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

     "canvascontext" is the 2D context of the overlay canvas.
 You can use this to draw things.
 You'll most likely need some of the metrics computed by Flot, e.g. plot.width()/plot.height().
-See the crosshair plugin for an example.
+See the crosshair plugin for an gfcz.

  - shutdown  [phase 8]